patrickward/hop/pulse/README.md

     }),
 )

-// Create and configure the pulse module pulseMod := pulse.NewModule(collector, &pulse.Config{
+// Pulse was designed to work with the hop package, which can accept custom modules. pulseMod := pulse.NewModule(collector, &pulse.Config{
     RoutePath: "/pulse",  // Default path
     EnablePprof: !app.Config().IsProduction(), // Enable pprof in dev mode